SUMMARY OF PRODUCT CHARACTERISTICS

 1 ampoule or 1 vial with the powder contains:

-1 ampoule or 1 vial of Onko BCG 50 contains no less than 150 mln of live BCG.
+1 ampoule or 1 vial of Onko BCG 50 contains not less than 150 million of live BCG.

 3. PHARMACEUTICAL FORM

-Powder and solvent for suspension to administration to urinary bladder.
+Powder and solvent for suspension for intravesical use.

 4. CLINICAL PARTICULARS